spine-tools/SpineInterface.jl/docs/src/index.md

 This package provides the ability to access the contents of a Spine database in a way that's convenient for writing algorithms.
 The function `using_spinedb` is the main star of the package.
-It receives the url of a Spine database and a Julia module, and creates a series of convenience functions to retrieve the contents of the database inside that module.
+Given the url of a Spine database, it creates a series of convenience functions to retrieve the contents of that database in the Julia module or session where it's called.
-In this way, you can populate a Spine database with your data for, e.g., and optimisation model, call `using_spinedb` to generate convenience functions, and then use those functions in your module to do something specific.
+In this way, you can populate a Spine database with your data for, e.g., and optimisation model, call `using_spinedb` in your module to generate convenience functions, and then use those functions to do something specific.
 This allows you to develop fully data-driven applications.
 One key example is the [`SpineOpt`](https://github.com/Spine-project/SpineOpt.jl) package, which uses this technique to generate and run energy system integration models.